What are you looking for?

 Nyerere National Park is one of the largest wildlife reserves in Africa and one of the least visited parks in Tanzania, making it a fantastic destination for safari goers who want to escape the crowds and go on a remote safari.
 Every type of safari can be experienced here, including game drives, photographic safaris, and walking safaris.
 Due to the Rufiji River that runs through this park, Nyerere is famous for its boat safaris.

 It’s also known for its diverse ecosystems, including rivers, lakes, swamps, and open savannahs, which support a wide range of wildlife.
-Nyerere is a Big Five safari destination; hyenas, cheetahs, hippos, and giraffes can also be seen, and the park houses one of the largest populations of African wild dogs.
+Nyerere is a Big Five safari destination (although rhino sightings are extremely rare); hyenas, cheetahs, hippos, and giraffes can also be seen, and the park houses one of the largest populations of African wild dogs.

 Top Destinations in Nyerere National Park